5-a-day more like 2-a-day?

 Breakfast

 Tip!
-Always add a serving of fruit like raspberries, strawberries, or blueberries to your breakfast cereal.
+Always add a portion of fruit such as raspberries, strawberries or blueberries to your breakfast cereal.

-Fact: Blueberries are full of natural antioxidants that help keep our bodies healthy.
+Fact: Blueberries are full of a natural antioxidant which helps keep our bodies healthy.

 Lunch